marcuscastelo/sublime-anime/README.md

 Go to Sublime Text 3 `Packages` folder and clone this repo as a folder with any name.
 Inside this new folder there will be another folder named *"PUT IN USER PACKAGE"*.
 Copy its content to `Packages/User` \
 **WARNING: this will override all your previous custom settings, if you wish to keep them, edit the files and merge manually**

-Depending on your installation and operating system, the *Package* folder may be in a different path, usually on linux it's located at `~/.config/sublime-text-3/Packages/`
+Depending on your installation and operating system, the *Package* folder might be in a different path, usually on linux it's located at `~/.config/sublime-text-3/Packages/`

 ## Problem

-I've been writing my episode watchtimes for a long time, and as almost all mechanical processess, it would eventually be automated.
+I've been writing my episode watchtimes for a long time, and as almost all mechanical processes, it would eventually be automated.
 So that's what I did. \
 List record example:

 ![list example](https://i.imgur.com/NNfN6ui.png)